polca/premise/docs/introduction.rst

 .. image:: main_workflow.png

-As shown in the workflow diagram above, *premise* will:
+As shown in the workflow diagram above, *premise* follows an Extract, Transform, Load (ETL_) process:

 * extract the ecoinvent database (from a brightway_ project, or from ecospold2_ files).
 * add to this database a number of additional inventories relating to future pathways for producing certain commodities (electricity, steel, cement, etc.)